aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-This looks complicated, let's break it down.
+This looks complicated; let's break it down.

 The `re.split` function will
 split a string using a regex.
 Our pattern is parenthesized,
 so the matches will be used to split the string, and will also be returned as
 pieces in the split list.
 Our pattern will match our tag syntaxes, but we've
 parenthesized it so that the string will be split at the tags, and the tags
 will also be returned.

 The `(?s)` flag in the regex means that a dot should match even a newline.
-Then
+Next
 we have our parenthesized group of three alternatives: `{{.*?}}` matches an
 expression, `{%.*?%}` matches a tag, and `{#.*?#}` matches a comment.
 In all
 of these, we use `.*?` to match any number of characters, but the shortest